-When you want to help your child dress, if her arms press against her chest,
+When you want to help your child dress, if her arms press against her chest, do not try to pull them straight.
+They will stiffen more.

 Try holding her arms above her elbows, and gently turning her arms out and straighten them at the same time.